 Harriette Marvin Ludington died in Savannah, Georgia, in 1910, and Marshall Ludington died in 1919, having been a resident of Skaneateles for 16 years.
 A Syracuse newspaper noted:

 “Gen. Ludington naturally had a fund of patriotic reminiscence.
 He had had the acquaintance of public men from Lincoln’s day.
 But while his life had been given to military affairs, his thought had not been circumscribed.
 He was a great reader.
 He enjoyed the fellowship of serious-minded men.
 He was interested in the affairs of his town, state and nation.
 He was a great soldier for a span of a generation, but to his multitude of friends he will be known in the more generic, more homely phrase, ‘a fine man.'”

 In 1910, after his wife’s death, Marshall Ludington gave a painting to St. James’ Episcopal Church in her memory.
 The painting, “Madonna and Child,” is a copy of “Madonna con Bambino” by Carlo Dolci; the original hangs in the chapel of the Pitti Palace in Florence.
 The Ludingtons bought the copy from Giovacchino Costa, while traveling in Italy.

 They were also remembered by a plaque on a pew at St. James’, where the family sat for many years.
-The sanctuary at St. James’ is currently being remodeled, but it is hoped that these memorials will remain to honor their memory.
+The sanctuary at St. James’ has been remodeled, but it is hoped these memorials will remain to honor their memory.